 The Company's accounting for the transition tax is incomplete.
 However, reasonable estimates of certain effects could be calculated, and a provisional adjustment of \$16.0 million was recorded in the December 31, 2017 financial statements.
 To determine the amount of the transition tax, the Company must determine, in addition to other factors, the amount of post-1986 earnings and profits (E&P) of the relevant subsidiaries, as well as the amount of non-U.S. income taxes paid on such earnings.
-Based on revised E&P calculations updated during the measurement period, the Company recognized an additional measurement-period adjustment of \$1.4 million to the transition tax obligation, with a corresponding adjustment of \$1.4 million to tax expense, during the quarter ended March 31, 2018.
-A total transition tax obligation of \$17.4 million has been recorded.
-Since the Company plans to elect to pay this liability over 8 years, \$14.3 million of the obligation is recorded in other long-term liabilities, with the balance recorded to accrued income taxes.
+Based on revised E&P calculations updated during the measurement period, the Company recognized an additional measurement-period adjustment of \$0.9 million to the transition tax obligation and a corresponding adjustment to tax expense, resulting in a total transition tax obligation of \$16.9 million.
+The Company plans to elect to pay this liability over eight years; however, in accordance with IRS issued guidance, tax overpayments from the year ended December 31, 2017 are required to be applied to the transition tax obligation.
+Based on this guidance, \$15.7 million of the obligation has been paid, with the remaining \$1.2 million recorded in other long-term liabilities at September 30, 2018.
 The Company will continue to gather additional information to more precisely compute the final amount as further adjustments to E&P are determined.
 The Company expects to complete the accounting within the prescribed measurement period.

 The Company's accounting for the indefinite reinvestment assertion is incomplete.
 However, a reasonable estimate of book and tax basis was calculated, and the Company made a provisional assertion.
 In general, it is the practice and intention of the Company to repatriate previously taxed earnings and to reinvest all other earnings of its non-U.S. subsidiaries.
 As part of Tax Reform, the Company incurred U.S. tax on substantially all of the earnings of its non-U.S. subsidiaries as part of the transition tax.
 This tax increased the Company's previously taxed earnings and allows for the repatriation of the majority of its foreign earnings without any residual U.S. federal tax.
 The Company does not believe that there is an excess of the financial reporting basis over the tax basis of investments in foreign subsidiaries.
 Accordingly, any repatriation in excess of previously taxed earnings will be a non-taxable return of basis.
-This assertion is subject to change as additional information is gathered to precisely compute the book and tax basis of the Company's non-U.S. subsidiaries.
+This assertion is subject to change as additional information is gathered to precisely compute the book and tax bases of the Company's non-U.S. subsidiaries.
 During the quarter ended June 30, 2018, the Company repatriated \$144.3 million of foreign cash.
-The Company has not made any measurement-period adjustments related to its indefinite reinvestment assertion during the six months ended June 30, 2018.
+The Company has not made any measurement-period adjustments related to its indefinite reinvestment assertion during the nine months ended September 30, 2018.
 However, the Company will continue to gather additional information and expects to complete the accounting within the measurement period.